saranyasubramaniam9787-ship-it/GarmentSalesPerformance/README.md

-# GarmentSalesPerformance
+# Garments Sales Performance Analysis
 This project analyzes garments sales data using Excel to evaluate category-wise and product-wise performance.
-It examines sales, profit, profit margin, discount impact, regional and segment trends, and revenue forecasting through an interactive dashboard to support business decisions.
-The dashboard highlights products and low-performing categories.
+It includes sales, profit, profit margin, discount impact, region-wise and segment-wise trends, and revenue forecasting using an interactive dashboard.